Express an interest

 Entry Requirements

-Individuals seeking admission to the Professional Diploma in SME Credit will:
+The minimum entry requirements to the Professional Diploma in SME Credit are as follows:

-a) have 3 years’ experience (full time) in a relevant banking role and have completed the Professional Diploma in Financial Advice or equivalent 30 ECTS Special Purpose Award/s at Level 7, or
+• 3 years’ experience (full time) in a relevant banking role and have completed the Professional Diploma in Financial Advice or equivalent 30 ECTS Level 7 programme

 Professional Body Membership